linyinfeng/oranc/README.md

    echo ./result | oranc push --registry {OCI_REGISTRY} --repository {OCI_REPOSITORY}
    ```

    `oranc` will sign the NAR archive on the fly using `ORANC_SIGNING_KEY`.

+   Note that:

-Note that only unsigned paths will be pushed, if you manually signed store paths, use the argument `--already-signed` to push them.
+   1. only unsigned paths will be pushed, if you manually signed store paths, use the argument `--already-signed` to push them.
+   2. Currently `oranc` will not sign local paths, run `... | xargs nix store sign --recursive --key-file {YOUR_KEY_FILE}` to sign paths locally.

    Run `oranc push --help` for more options.